 (3) If renting, must provide landlord's name and phone number.
 I will call and check to make sure you're within your limits and breed restrictions.

-(9) Fill out an application for the pet(s) you're interested in.
+(10) Fill out an application for the pet(s) you're interested in.
 Applications will be dealt with in the order they're received / first come first serve.
 You may request an application by sending me an email.
-Applications typically take 24-48 hours to process so the sooner you submit one the sooner I can arrange a meet and greet.
+Applications typically take 24-48 hours to process so the sooner you submit one the sooner I can process it.